tscmacdonald/bfg-fleetlists/_site/_units/apocalypse.md

     id: prow-nova-cannon
 notes:
   |
-    May not Come To New Heading.
-May double lance range when Locked On, but if fired beyond 45cm immediately take Thrusters Damaged critical hit.
+    May not *Come To New Heading*.
+May double lance range when *Locked On*, but if fired beyond 45cm immediately take Thrusters Damaged critical hit.
 ---